ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * ``-Wcompat`` currently turns on warnings that will be enabled by default in the future, but remain off in normal compilations for the time being.
 It can continue to do so.
 But under this proposal, warnings "enabled by default in the future" will simply be part of the default language edition.

-* Today language editions are not mutually incompatible -- you can say `-XGHC2010 -XGHC2021` withtou complaint.
+* Today language editions are not mutually incompatible -- you can say ``-XGHC2010 -XGHC2021`` withtou complaint.
 (The rightmost one "wins".)
-They really should be, and that would be an easy change with this proposal.
+They really should be incompatible, and that would be an easy change with this proposal.

 Unresolved questions
 ----------------------

-* How does this play with the new user defined warning categories?

 * Currently we have two long lists: one for extensions and one for warnings.
 Under this proposal we would have one list, but twice as long.
 Maybe that woul feel more uniform; but it might also feel intimidating.